 Which subject areas does the exemption apply to?

 The North Korea Sanctions Order 2017 lists the general subject areas for which an exemption is always required.
 An overview has been drawn up of the subject areas this applies to at each university.

 • The overview describes the area or areas for which an exemption is required as specifically as possible.
 This is set out in article 3, paragraph 1 of the North Korea Sanctions Order 2017.
 New subject areas may be added to the list in the future.

-The exemption is required for the following specialisations and research groups at Delft University of Technology:
+The exemption is required for the following specialisations and research groups at: